MrDrops/market_data_loader/README.md

 - Returns a dictionary with the market data and metadata ready to use in market model

 ## Motivation
 The purpose of this script was to support the development of a full market model to test trading hypothesis and run tests to find an edge in the market.
-To be able to get free market data to run initial tests, the use of a proprietary financial api that was overkill at the beginning stage of the project.
-Therefore, the only other market data available from the same Broker could only be retrieved by manually opening MetaTrader 5, opening each currency pair chart and saving the file.
+To be able to get free market data to run initial tests, the use of a proprietary financial api that was overkill at the beginning stage of the project was needed.
+Alternatively, the only other market data available from the same Broker could only be retrieved by manually opening MetaTrader 5, opening each currency pair chart and saving each file as .CSV.
 Since there were at least 28 separate currency pairs, it took a long time to retrieve test data.
 This script was the solution and reduced the time wasted doing the process manually.

 ## Build Status
 Completed.
 It served its purpose